Aortic valve disease

 - Add support to the base of the valve.

-- Reshape or remove excess valve tissue so that the cusps can close tightly.
+- Reshape or remove extra valve tissue so that the flaps can close tightly.

 - Patch holes or tears in a valve.

 In infants and children with aortic valve stenosis, a less invasive procedure called balloon valvuloplasty may be done to temporarily open a narrowed valve.
-During this procedure, the doctor inserts a thin, hollow tube into a blood vessel, usually in the groin, and threads it to the heart.
-A balloon is inflated to widen the valve opening.
+During this treatment, the doctor inserts a thin, flexible tube into a blood vessel, usually in the groin, and threads it to the heart.
+A balloon on the tip inflates to make the valve opening wider.
 Then the balloon is deflated and removed.
 This valve repair procedure also may be done in adults who are too sick for surgery or who are waiting for a valve replacement.

 Aortic valve replacement